ab604/lung-global-supplement/README.md

-Last Updated on 2024-07-25
+Last Updated on 2024-08-15

 # Supplementary Material

 This repository contains the supplementary tables as `csv` files for:
-**Comparative analysis of transcriptomic and proteomic expression reveals distinct molecular signatures between two non-small cell lung cancer subtypes**.
+**Comparative analysis of transcriptomic and proteomic expression between two non-small cell lung cancer subtypes**.

 The column names and contents of the `csv` files in the `tables` folder are described below.